actuallymentor/ketosis-fast-experiment/protocols/mct-keto-fast-protocol.md

 Rationale: a maximum total of 1000 kCal a day as prescribed by doctor Longo's fast mimicking diet approach comes down to about 111 grams of our C8 MCT.

 No significant calories will be consumed from any source other than C8 medium chain triglyceride oil.

+Activity:

+- On day one a one hour moderate exercise (3-5 [metabolic equivalent \(MET\)](https://epi.grants.cancer.gov/atus-met/met.php)]) session is done to facilitate glycogen depletion.
+- Normal daily activity is presumed, no strenuous workouts (5+ MET) are done for the duration of the experiment.

 ## Non-caloric consumption